 At Rocky, this ingredient finds its way into quite a few of our products because it contains active compounds that trigger the body to release toxins.
 The antiseptic properties of Fir are also great for fighting acne.
-Find it in our Cleanse Community Bar and our Cedarwood and Fir bar soap.
+Find it in our Wild Forest Community Bar and our Cedarwood and Fir bar soap.
 Get ready to detox!

 The healing and antiseptic properties of Fir also make it a star ingredient in our Foot Butter.
 It works to banish cracks in your skin while helping prevent bacterial growth.
 Not to mention it smells like a little forest you can keep in your pocket.
 What’s not to love?